truh/Intercommunication/README.md

     libmpc-dev autoconf texinfo build-essential libftdi-dev python-yaml \
     zlib1g-dev binutils-arm-none-eabi gcc-arm-none-eabi cutecom

-You will need an ARM bare-metal toolchain to build code for Tiva targets.
+If the installation of the arm-none-eabi package has failed you will need to download the ARM bare-metal toolchain to build code for Tiva targets.
 You can get a toolchain from the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) project that is pre-built for your platform.
 Extract the package and add the `bin` folder to